MarcusGastaldello/FRICOSIPY/docs/index.md

 ---
+# Metadata
+og_title: FRICOSIPY
-description: "The University of Fribourg Variant of the Coupled Snow & Ice Model in Python"
+og_description: The University of Fribourg Variant of the Coupled Snow & Ice Model In Python
 ---

 # FRICOSIPY